Nandavarta

-The Nandavarta or Nandyavarta is one of the eight auspicious symbols of Jainism for the Svetambara sect.
+The Nandavarta or Nandyavarta is one of the eight auspicious symbols of Jainism for the Śvetāmbara sect.
 It is an ashtamangala which is used for worship, and could be made with rice grains.
-It is also the symbol of 18th Tirthankar Aranatha according to Śvētāmbara and 7th tirthankar Suparshvanatha according to digambar.
+It is also the symbol of 18th tirthankara Aranatha according to Śvetāmbara tradition and 7th tirthankara Suparshvanatha according to the Digambara tradition.
 The symbol has 4 arms with compulsorily 9 corners/ turns each.